redis/Redis-Insight-Guides/guides/quick-guides/time-series/introduction.md

-RedisTimeSeries is a time-series database (TSDB) module for Redis, by Redis.
+RedisTimeSeries is a time-series database (TSDB) for Redis.
+Each time series is accessible via a single Redis key (similar to any other Redis data structure).

 Common examples of time series data:
 * Sensor data: e.g., temperatures or fan velocity for a server in a server farm